ephbaum/EphWordsBlog/src/content/blog/2023-04-16-2023-week-15-another-full-week.md

 We learned that our name change hearing will be held Monday, April 17th.
 This is extremely exciting news.
 It's thrilling!

-Excited broke out just as we were preparing to retire for the evening it was [made clear](https://hachyderm.io/@ephbaum/110178346477709383) that our main bath’s shower handle’s cartridge was in need of replacing as we suddenly couldn’t turn the water off.
-That was an unpleasant but solvable situation, though I didn’t love my second trip out after bed time o’clock because it turned out I _didn’t_ the 7/64” hex-key as I’d thought. 😓Thankfully, the [process](https://www.moen.com/customer-support/installation-help/1200-1225-cartridge-replacement-tutorial) wasn't too difficult, although the cartridge was pretty stubborn and its extradition took a bit of elbow grease.
+Excited broke out just as we were preparing to retire for the evening it was [made clear](https://hachyderm.io/@ephbaum/110178346477709383) that our main bath's shower handle's cartridge was in need of replacing as we suddenly couldn't turn the water off.
+That was an unpleasant but solvable situation, though I didn't love my second trip out after bed time o'clock because it turned out I _didn't_ the 7/64” hex-key as I'd thought. 😓Thankfully, the [process](https://www.moen.com/customer-support/installation-help/1200-1225-cartridge-replacement-tutorial) wasn't too difficult, although the cartridge was pretty stubborn and its extradition took a bit of elbow grease.

 ### Tuesday happened